Skip to main content

 You must meet a range of essential criteria to be considered for a place on the Doctorate in Clinical Psychology course.

-Academic qualifications - you must hold either a 1st class or 2:1 in an undergraduate psychology degree, or an undergraduate degree in another subject, with a master's level conversion course (at merit or distinction).
+Academic qualifications - you must hold at the point of application, either a 1st class or 2:1 in an undergraduate psychology degree, OR an undergraduate degree in another subject, plus a Master's level conversion course (at merit or distinction).

 Research experience - Research experience in addition to an undergraduate project.
 This can be an undergraduate placement year, if additional to the degree requirement.
 Other suitable experience includes service audit/evaluation and development, PhD, MSc or other research posts.